openmindculture/IngoSDev6CertPrep/README.md

 - `bin/console cache:clear`
 - open http://localhost/admin
 - verify that you see `MyTheme` installed and activated in My extensions -> Themes!
+- (adjust file rights / ownerships so that the command line interface inside the docker container and the IDE user outside can both write to files and directories)

 Now you can modify the theme and repeat these steps: